alsongard/Orbituary_Web_Application/README.md

 3. Login to the admin dashboard ``http://address:port/admin``

-There are 3 views namely:ls
+There are 3 urls namely:
 1. Home view : /
-2. userview/ : for displaying deceased details
+2. recordView/ : for displaying deceased details
-3. usercreate/  : for entering deceased details
+3. recordData/  : for entering deceased details